Medical Marijuana vs. Chronic Pain: Two Testimonials

 The Dent Neurologic Institute in New York conducted a study that kept track of over 200 elderly patients who were prescribed medical marijuana to help them manage their pain.

-The subjects were given various products containing CBD, most in the form of tinctures that were administered sublingually.
+The subjects were given various CBD products, most in the form of tinctures administered sublingually.

 Some of the study’s findings are as follows: